Skip to main content

 The AMRs can bypass obstructions thanks to their "decision capacity," which allows them to continue moving without having to wait the obstacle to be removed.

-LGV triangulating with reflectors positioning: Fixed path from A to B
+Example of LGV triangulating with reflectors positioning: Fixed path from A to B

 AGV detects object and stops